Daramfon10/azhpc-guest-monitoring/docs/azure-managed-prometheus-vms.md

 ---

 ## Author the Data Collection Rule (DCR)
+This section guides you through creating the Data Collection Rule (DCR) that configures metric collection and sends GPU/IB/node telemetry to your Azure Monitor Workspace.
+Update the placeholders with your workspace details before deploying the DCR.

 1. Update `accountResourceId` and `location` in the [DCR JSON](../scripts/vm-vmss/dcr/sample-dcr.json).
 Update the `accountResourceID` in the destination section of the sample data collection rule with the Azure monitor workspace ARM ID that was saved earlier.
 Also update the `location` property with the location your workspace was created in (e.g. japaneast/eastus)